aistackregistry.com - zsh

 AI Stack Registry

-Artifacts are deterministic, versioned, and derived from listed package registries, provider docs, pip constraints semantics, and uv resolver docs.
-Current provider set: anthropic, google, openai, and xai.
-Each snapshot is dated and reproducible.
+Snapshots are dated, versioned, and built from listed package registries, provider docs, pip constraints semantics, and uv resolver docs.
+Current providers: anthropic, google, openai, and xai.
+Pin a date or use /latest/.

 FAQ